Qualified annuities: What they are & how they work

 An annuity is a contract between you and an insurance company that guarantees a stream of income, often for life, in return for a lump-sum payment or a series of payments over time.

-Qualified annuities are funded with pre-tax dollars that are usually held in retirement accounts like a 401(k) plan or an individual retirement annuity (IRA).
-You won't pay taxes on any of the funds in a qualified annuity until the payout phase, when your income payments will be taxed as earnings.
+Qualified annuities are funded with pre-tax dollars that are usually held in retirement accounts like a 401(k) plan or an individual retirement account (IRA).
+You won’t pay taxes on any of the funds in a qualified annuity until the payout phase, when your income payments will be taxed as earnings.

 Since qualified annuities are tax-advantaged accounts, you won’t be able to take any money out before age 59½ without paying a 10% penalty on any funds you withdraw early.
 People usually set up qualified annuities through their employer, or their IRAs, to create an income stream during their retirement years.